twni2016/f-IRL/README.md

 - Download expert data that are used in our paper from [Google Drive](https://drive.google.com/drive/folders/1exDW5cyqRIEBmfBW2uRXSFOlJOBdKPtR?usp=sharing) as `expert_data/` folder
   - `states/`: expert state trajectories for each environment.
 We obtain two sets of state trajectories for our method/MaxEntIRL/f-MAX (`*.pt`) and AIRL (`*_airl.pt`), respectively.
   - `actions/`: expert action trajectories for each environment for AIRL (`*_airl.pt`)
-  - `meta/`: expert reward curves through training
+  - `meta/`: meta information including expert reward curves through training
   - `reward_models/`: the reward models saved from our algorithm

 ## File Structure